-2.9.4 Customizing View Settings
+2.8.5 Customizing View Settings

-A structure's view settings determine which views are offered to the users in the Views Menu (see page 290) when they are using that structure, and which view is the default.
-Initially, each structure has default view settings, defined globally for all structures.
+A structure's view settings determine which views are offered to the users in the Views Menu (see page 298) and which view is used by default.
+To customize view settings for a structure, open the Manage Structures (see page 319)page, locate the structure and click the Views link.